pelsutsa/PELS_NVC_DICE_Workshop/README.md

 # Dice Workshop

-Arduino Nano Dice Roller:
 A simple Arduino project that simulates a rolling die using an OLED display and a push button.
 When the button is pressed, the display     shows a rolling animation and outputs a random value from 1–6 on 2 dice.

 Hardware Requirements:
   1. Arduino Nano